Click to enter complete search

 Strategic guidelines for a new transport network in East Africa's fastest growing city

-The strategy builds on the success of the BRT’s journey time improvements to stimulate a substantial and thriving new connected redevelopment, attracting new inward investment, creating jobs and helping to improve living standards and related city infrastructure.
-Once completed, this framework will become a prototype approach for all future six phases of the BRT network.
+The strategy builds on the success of the BRT’s journey time improvements to stimulate substantial, well-connected redevelopment, attract inward investment, create jobs, enhance living standards, and support city infrastructure.
+Once completed, this framework will serve as a prototype for the remaining six phases of the BRT network.

-Central to the project is the concept of Transit Oriented Development (TOD) that seeks to establish higher-density, mixed-use development around transit nodes with a walkable and pedestrian-centred environment, encouraging soft mobility and public transit use and discouraging car use, thereby actively reducing carbon emissions.
+At the heart of the project is the concept of Transit-Oriented Development (TOD), which seeks to create higher-density, mixed-use areas around transit hubs.
+This approach fosters walkable, pedestrian-focused environments, promoting soft mobility and public transport use while discouraging car dependency, thereby actively contributing to carbon emission reduction.

 A critical aspect of the project was stakeholder and community engagement.
-A range of activities including focus groups, public exhibitions and an active Facebook page were established, designed to reach a wide audience and to gain increased levels of feedback.
-Interactive workshops proved successful using ‘learning through play’ techniques such as role play and model building to communicate key messages.
+A range of activities, including focus groups, public exhibitions, and an active Facebook page, was established to reach a broad audience and encourage greater feedback.
+Interactive workshops proved particularly effective, employing ‘learning through play’ techniques such as role play and model building to communicate key messages.

-To ensure the project properly understands the city’s issues and priorities, the project has taken an innovative approach to collecting and analysing data.
-Land use and transport models based on a series of data-rich base maps in Geographic Information System (GIS) were developed which were used for testing different transport movement and real estate development scenarios.
+To ensure a thorough understanding of the city’s challenges and priorities, the project adopted an innovative approach to data collection and analysis.
+Land use and transport models were developed using a series of data-rich base maps within a Geographical Information System (GIS), which were then used to test various transport movements and real estate development scenarios.

 Get in touch